pirolera/LiDARSimulation/README.md

 ## ToDo List
 1. CMake build system
-2. Update code to use smart pointers
-3. Unit tests
+2. Unit tests
-4. Improve scalability
+3. Improve scalability
    * Be selective of which polygons are considered for intersection in each scan
    * Multi-thread Beam.scan calls
-5. Create real-time visualizer
+4. Create real-time visualizer